Google Dialogflow, Amazon Lex, Rasa, IBM Watson Assistant, Microsoft Bot – Which Chatbot Platform is Best for your Organization?

 Identifying your Chatbot Requirements

 It is important to find the right chatbot framework for your use case and your company.
-More importantly, it’s essential that we understand which technology vendors are suited at different levels of sophistication so as to not have an overly complex system with features none can utilize or afford when there should be simplicity in place instead!
+More importantly, we must understand which technology vendors are suited at different levels of sophistication so as to not have an overly complex system with features none can utilize or afford when there should be simplicity in place instead!

 The sophistication of chatbot solutions varies significantly.
 Some key factors that add complexity include: